Jonathan Dickinson State Park is big, wild and full of adventure. It’s time you planned a visit to enjoy these seven

 Details for planning your visit to Jonathan Dickinson State Park

 - Elsa Kimbell Environmental Education and Research Center.
-The interpretive center is open 9 a.m. to 5 p.m. seven days a week and has free wifi.
+The interpretive center is open 9 a.m. to 5 p.m. weekends and has free wifi.

-- Shuttle service upriver for canoe or kayak rental: You can arrange to be dropped off at Riverbend Park and paddle back to the park.
-It’s $35 for a canoe with two people or $40 for a double kayak.
-Call (561) 746-1466 for more information.
+- Shuttle service upriver for canoe or kayak rental: This service, where are dropped off at Riverbend Park and you paddle back to the park, is only offered by special arrangement.
+Call 561-746-7053 for more information.

 - Horseback riding at Jonathan Dickinson State Park.
-In winter, an outfitter brings 20 horses from the Smoky Mountains area south to run trail rides every day.
-The one-hour rides through the pine woods are $25.
-There are hand-held riding experiences for youngters for $12 for 15 minutes.
-You cannot reserve rides in advance.
-Call for details: 561-746-1466.
+In winter, an outfitter brings 20 horses from the Smoky Mountains area south to run trail rides and wagon rides every day.
+See info on the website or call for details: 561-746-1466.

 What’s nearby?
 Things to do in the Hobe Sound/Jupiter area: